 Arbitration is often preferable to court, but this doesn’t mean that it isn’t just as serious a matter for you and your business.
 If you have a business dispute that needs resolution, you need an experienced Fargo commercial litigation attorney on your side.

 Arbitration is an extremely useful mechanism for resolving business disputes, and it is far too important to leave to chance.
 If you are may be heading to arbitration, you need professional legal counsel.
-The dedicated legal team at O’Keeffe O’Brien Lyson Foss in Fargo is here to help ensure that your dispute is resolved fairly and favorably.
+The dedicated legal team at O’Keeffe O’Brien Lyson Attorneys in Fargo is here to help ensure that your dispute is resolved fairly and favorably.
 For more information, please email experienced commercial litigation attorney Sean Foss – or give us a call at 701-235-8000 or 877-235-8002 (toll-free) today.